cfaabegone/website/pages/docs/faq.md

 Please **don't**.

-Tor Browser is specifically designed to reduce fingerprintability.
-Using LibreWolf or any other browser would make you stand out.
-From a personal security perspective it's also a good idea to have a separate browser for .onion sites and general Tor browsing.
+The Tor Browser is specifically designed to reduce fingerprintability and to work on Tor.
+Using LibreWolf or any other browser would make you stand out and it is not recommended.

 ### Why do you disable Google Safe Browsing?